George Rodney, 1st Baron Rodney: Years of peace

-In 1764, Rodney was created a baronet, and the same year he married Henrietta, daughter of John Clies of Lisbon.
-From 1765 to 1770, he was governor of Greenwich Hospital, and on the dissolution of parliament in 1768 he successfully contested Northampton at a ruinous cost.
+From 1765 to 1770, Rodney was governor of Greenwich Hospital, and on the dissolution of parliament in 1768 he successfully contested Northampton and was elected to parliament, but at a ruinous cost.
 When appointed Commander-in-Chief of the Jamaica Station in 1771, he lost his Greenwich post, but a few months later received the office of Rear-Admiral of Great Britain.
 Until 1774, he held the Jamaica command, and during a period of quiet, was active in improving the naval yards on his station.
 Sir George struck his flag with a feeling of disappointment at not obtaining the governorship of Jamaica, and was shortly after forced to settle in Paris.
 Election expenses and losses at play in fashionable circles had shattered his fortune, and he could not secure payment of the salary as Rear-Admiral of Great Britain.
 In February 1778, having just been promoted Admiral of the White, he used every possible exertion to obtain a command to free himself from his money difficulties.
 By May, he had, through the splendid generosity of his Parisian friend Marshal Biron, effected the latter task, and accordingly he returned to London with his children.
 The debt was repaid out of the arrears due to him on his return.
 The story that he was offered a French command is fiction.